Originate/replay-android/README.md

 ```

 ### Dispatching
 By default, ReplayIO will dispatch event data every minute.
-However, you may specify the interval (in milliseconds) between when in events are sent in the parameters xml file (see step 2 of setup).
+However, you may specify the interval (in milliseconds) between when in events are sent in the parameters XML file (see step 2 of setup).
 If `dispatchInterval == 0`, then events are dispatched as soon as they are received.
 If you would like to manually dispatch all the previously enqueued events/traits, you can use the following function:
 ```java
 ReplayIO.dispatch();